jeremyworger/ito/README.md

 ### Kii Cloud

+Note: *Node.js is required to initialize a Kii Cloud application.*

 1. Create your app at [Kii Developer Portal](https://developer.kii.com).
     * Choose HTML5 as your application's platform.
     * Choose a server location appropriate for you.